 insurance > compare homeowners insurance quotes

-So you have found your dream house and now it’s time for the boring part: getting the best home insurance policy.
+So you have bought (or built) your dream house and now it’s time to get the best home insurance policy.
 A process that can be frustrating to deal with, expensive and time-consuming, yet a “must”, if you want to protect your new home.

 Luckily, comparing cheap home insurance quotes is not complicated.
 It is actually super easy now.
-Insuranks lets you compare quotes, read customer reviews and rank companies, so you end up having the best home insurance coverage at the best rate for your needs, be it homeowners insurance, renters insurance or any other type of home insurance coverage.
+On this page you can compare quotes, expand your knowledge about home insurance, read customer reviews and rate home insurance companies, and end up having the best home insurance coverage at the cheapest rate for your precise needs, be it homeowners insurance, renters insurance or any other type of home insurance coverage.

 Home insurance, also known as homeowner's insurance, is a form of property insurance that protects the physical property of your home as well as the belongings you keep inside it.

 After our families, our homes and contents are probably the most precious possessions we have.

 That’s why household insurance is a must-have for all homeowners.

 The same principle holds true for renters: despite not owning the home, renters require coverage for their precious possessions and valuable items within the place they live in and rent from someone else.